integralfx/MemTestHelper/README.md

 ### Stop at coverage %
 Automatically stop each instance as they hit the coverage number entered in the textbox.
-Checking "Total" (indicated by the 'T' in the coverage and error info list) will use the total coverage rather than each MemTest instance's coverage.

 ### Stop on error (default)
-Automatically stop if any errors are found
+Automatically stop if any errors are found.

-Checking both will stop if either of the above conditions are met.
+Checking 'Stop at coverage %' and 'Stop on error' will stop if the coverage is hit or if there are any errors.

 ### Start minimised (default)
-Start MemTest instances minimised
+Start MemTest instances minimised.

+### Verbose logging
+Used to help me debug if you have any issues.
+Keep it unchecked for daily usage as the log files can get pretty large.

+### Timeout (sec)
+How long to wait for MemTestHelper to find the nag message boxes before giving up.
+Default is 10 seconds, but you can try increasing it if MemTestHelper is failing to find the nag message box.
+See [issue 6](https://github.com/integralfx/MemTestHelper/issues/6).

 ## Error Messages
 ### Amount of RAM must be at most X
 HCI MemTest only (reliably) allows 2048MB per instance.
 If you have a CPU with 4 threads, then that means you can only test up to 8192MB using 4 threads.
 To get around this, you can increase the number of threads and hence the number of HCI MemTest instances.